 |Joint Master of Governance and Entrepreneurship in Northern and Indigenous Areas|

 Students admitted prior to 2019-20 will be charged the standard graduate per term tuition rate as well as the international differential if applicable.

 Note that GENI students will be required to pay student fees at both USask and UiT.

 *International students admitted in 2019-20 and beyond are not assessed an international differential.

 |Fall 2023||Winter 2024||Spring 2024||Summer 2024|

 |Student fees||$57.97 CAD||$57.97 CAD||$17.50 CAD||$17.50 CAD|

 Note that GENI students will be required to pay student fees at both institutions.
 For 2020, the semester fee at UiT is approximately NOK 500 and is due mid-August and mid-January.
 Note that the UiT fee payment is required by the due date.

 Tuition information is accurate for the current academic year and does not include student fees.
 For detailed tuition and fees information, visit the official tuition website.

-OR, a three-year first cycle undergraduate degree, in an academic discipline relevant to the proposed field of study, from an institution that meets the criteria set forth in the Bologna Declaration, will be acceptable as the equivalent of an undergraduate honours degree.
+A three-year first cycle undergraduate degree, in an academic discipline relevant to the proposed field of study, from an institution that meets the criteria set forth in the Bologna Declaration, will be acceptable as the equivalent of an undergraduate honours degree